migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-10-07 Mon: Completed and [published](https://github.com/harmony-one/hmy-bridge-cli) the harmony bridge cli for transferring tokens to Harmony from EVM based chains (eth, binance, base, linea, arb).
+Shared instructions for use with Theo.
+Synced with Li and team about next goals (bridge multi tokens contract, solana support).

+---

+2024-10-04 Fri: Developed the structure and set of commands for harmony bridge cli.
+Moved sdk support for the current bridge there.
+I'm working on implementing support for direct transfers SOL to ONE with lz-solana-sdk-v2 and solana keys.

 2024-10-03 Thu: Developed wrapper contracts for Oft and OftAdapter lz version 2 (those send and quota methods require the formation of structures).
 Redeployed the contracts - testing sending between chains.
 Still have errors on sending - synchronizing with the layerzero team to solve the problem.

 2024-10-02 Wed: Added [doc](https://github.com/harmony-one/h/blob/main/docs/bridge-add-token.md) with step-by-step description of adding a new token to the bridge (deploying 3 contracts and configs for front, back repositories).
 Added [lz-solana-sdk-v2](https://www.npmjs.com/package/@layerzerolabs/lz-solana-sdk-v2) and [@solana/web3.js](https://solana-labs.github.io/solana-web3.js/) libs to bridge client to interact with OFTAdapter on Solana side.
 Continue configuring and testing lz v2 bridging.